ntbrock/seatop-start-pebble/README.md

 Long Press + Release select to restart clock

-Press up or down to jump to the nearest minute to correct offset
+Press up or down to jump to the nearest minute to correct offset.
+Remember that light, sound, and gravity waves travel at different speeds depending on the medium!

 ## Screenshots